happysheep0719/Sean-s-Cheat-Sheet/system-design/urlshortened.md

 - Methods
     - MD5, SHA256
-- How many bits should we use?
+- How many bits should we use in encoding?